Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 Each orchestrator has 3 sections:

-- HTTP Trigger Endpoints - used to start, terminate and retrieve state of a particular orchestrator instance.
+- **HTTP Trigger Endpoints** - used to start, terminate and retrieve state of a particular orchestrator instance.
-- Orchestrator Function - used to provide the orchestrator main body of execution and state management.
+- **Orchestrator Function** - used to provide the orchestrator main body of execution and state management.
-- Orchestrator Activity Functions - one or more activity functions that the orchestrator calls upon to run the different activities that make up the execution.
+- **Activity Functions** - one or more activity functions that the orchestrator calls upon to run the different activities that make up the execution.

 To make functions easily identifiable, the reference implementation follows a naming convention where the Trigger Functions start with a `T_` i.e. `T_StartTripManager`, the Orchestrator Functions start with an `O_` i.e. `O_ManageTrip` and the Activity Functions start with an `A_` and a 2-digit identifier i.e. `A_TM_AssignTripDriver`.
 The `_TM_` denotes Trip Manager, for example.